SELLING WITH KIDS

 When selling your home, it can often be a stressful experience cleaning up and getting your house ready for showings.
 Adding children into the equation can turn this into an overwhelming situation for you.
 You need a place for your kids to play around and have fun, but you also want to keep your house in tip-top showing shape at the same time.
 We have developed five helpful tips that you can follow in order to please both your children and buyers.

 Don’t lose sleep!
 People do this all the time.
-Your realtor will have tips and tricks to make this as smooth a transition as possible.
+Your REALTOR® will have tips and tricks to make this as smooth a transition as possible.
 As for keeping the home clean for showings, there are ways to stay organized!
 But if it’s obvious that you have kids, a buyer will understand if you have a toy here or there that wasn’t put away.
-It’s likely that your family home is best suited for another family, so if a mom and dad at the open house or showing see that you’re using a space wisely for toy storage, they may want the home even more.
+It’s likely that your family home is best suited for another family, so if someone at the open house or showing sees that you’re using a space wisely for toy storage, they may want the home even more.

 If you have kids, we suggest that you request at least four hours of notice before a showing.
 Be sure that you communicate with your agent about what times work and what times don’t work for you.
 Be flexible as well because your schedule may not fit exactly with a potential buyers schedule.
 Usual nap times, meal times, bath times, or bedtimes can be blocked off if you let your agent know.